Wallace Collection: Breakfast Room

 This room was formerly Sir Richard and Lady Wallace's breakfast room.
-As this photograph from c.
-1890 shows, it contained a large cabinet filled with Sèvres porcelain dinner wares, probably more for use than decoration, and sixteen Dutch pictures.
+In 1890, it contained a large cabinet filled with Sèvres porcelain dinner wares, probably more for use than decoration, and sixteen Dutch pictures.
 The French chimneypiece in this room was made in the mid-18th century and installed in this room when the house was modified for Sir Richard and Lady Wallace.